elastest/elastest-torm/docs/index.md

 ### Download ElasTest TORM
 - Create a directory named *elastest-torm*, and change your current directory to this one.

-- Download the docker compose file from the ElasTest TORM repository
+- Download the docker compose files from the ElasTest TORM repository
  `wget https://raw.githubusercontent.com/elastest/elastest-torm/master/docker-compose.yml`

     >**Note:** On Windows you must be inside boot2docker (`docker-machine ssh`).